gilbruno/gilbruno/README.md

 ## About me

 - 🔭 I’m currently a freelance.
-I'm better in the backend side.
-My favorite technical stack : Nest.JS, NodeJS, TypeScript, Solidity, AWS, MySQL, GitLab
+I'm currently working on web3 projects like InRealArt (a luxury art web3 platform) and WokenExchange (a DEX with custom trading hours).
+My favorite technical stack : NextJS, Wagmi, Solidity, Nest.JS, NodeJS, TypeScript, AWS, MySQL, GitLab
 - 🌱 I love Blockchain, Crypto, and beautiful blockchain use cases
 - 👯 I’m looking to collaborate on beautiful blockchain/dApps/Web3 projects
-- 🤔 I’m looking for a beautiful blockchain project to work on
+- 🤔 I’m open to work on some beautiful blockchain projects
 - 💬 Ask me about anything
 - 📫 How to reach me: See my Badge above
 - 😄 Pronouns: He